birkin/primo_functional_tests/scratch_file.md

 - consider using Pool and map instead of explicit task-queues.
     - may need that global lock.

+update: ok, curent demo_mp_f.py code uses Pool, and demonstrates the problem with the lack of a lock.

+next... implement the (likely global) lock.

 - begin logic for tests, given logged-in status and available item-data.

 ---